 That's why it’s so important to know what you can and can’t clean with a Magic Eraser to avoid potential damage.
 After all, you don’t want to spend a fortune on costly repairs!
 So if you want to make the most out of your handy little sponge, here are things you should never clean with a Magic Eraser.

 In any case, these are 7 surprising things you can clean with a Magic Eraser.
-Looking for more cleaning tips?
-Here are 9 clever ways you can clean with salt but beware of these 7 places to never use WD-40 — you’ll be surprised.
+Plus, check out these 9 things you should never clean with an all-purpose cleaner — you’ll be surprised.

 1. Your car exterior